MOACChain/MOAC-DOCS/Docs/MicroChainSCSMining.rst

 MicroChain SCS Mining
 ---------------------

-Please follow these steps to run a SCS and start your MicroChain mining:
+To do SCS mining, a SCS miner needs to deposit some MOAC to join a MicroChain mining pool.
+When a SCS was chosen by a MicroChain and start mining, it can receive mining rewards from the MicroChain as long as the MicroChain is running.
+The rewards was given as MOAC and shows up after a flush of the MicroChain.
+The deposit will be deducted if the SCS keeps sending dishonest transactions or lost connections very often.Please follow these steps to run a SCS and start your MicroChain mining:

-A1、Download SCS program ( Or power up a SCS hardware miner)
+Download SCS program ( Or power up a SCS hardware miner)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The initial SCS program has following files: README - A txt file
+The initial SCS program has following files:
+1. scsserver: the executable file for SCS server;
-contains instructions; config/userconfig.json - Configura file used with
-SCS, need to be customized before start SCS; scsserver/scsserver -
+2. config/userconfig.json - Configuration file used with SCS, need to be customized before start SCS;
-Executable program of SCS

-A2、Cusomize userconfig.json
+Cusomize userconfig.json
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The conten of the userconfig.json is as following: